mattkosoy/mattkosoy.github.io/_posts/2016-07-28-hecka-tight-method-for-doing-web-development.md

 layout:     post
 title:      The hecka tight laptop set up method.
 date:       2016-07-21 00:00:00
-summary:    Tony Voorhees asked what my best practices are for getting a front end web development environment configured on a mac laptop.
-This summarizes my technique.
+summary:    A very fast way to get up and running with a local web development environment on a new Mac
 ---

 ## TL;DR: